Endaf Emlyn: TV and Film

-He began his television career as a scriptwriter and publisher with HTV, and then a presenter on some of the first Welsh language pop programs, as well as working behind the scenes as a floor manager.
+He began his television career as a scriptwriter and publisher with HTV, and then a presenter on some of the first Welsh language pop programmes, as well as working behind the scenes as a floor manager.
 In the late 1970s he was producer of the HTV Wales music program Sgrech.

 In 1983 he began to make his name as a director, releasing the documentary Shampŵ, which won the Celtic Film and Television Festival Spirit of the Festival award.

 His film Gaucho was released in 1984, which brought attention and praise to his directorial work.
 He established a film and television company in the 1990s, also named Gaucho, in reference to his earlier release.

 In May 2017 he was awarded the John Hefin Lifetime Contribution Award at the Carmarthen Bay Film Festival.